motion/orbit/next.md

     * think this is actually big because shows how nice the system is for deploying to your team
     * this + news + ocr, really solidifies defensibility x how we are trustworthy for executing well in future

-demo video:
-song: https://www.youtube.com/watch?v=1FFqVXlyJ98 "said it once before but it bears repeating now"

-* BIG bold super fast transitions
-* themes need to be there and custom apps
-* moves super fast with big text
-* get dillon to do it
-* YOUR COMPANY
-* HAS
-* A
-* HOME
-* Orbit

 deploying beta for company like formidable (est dev time: 3m)

 * Merged cosal daily summaries